-Kernhem is cheese from Holland named after a Dutch estate by the same name.
+Kernhem is a Dutch cheese named after a Dutch estate by the same name.
 It was invented in the 20th century by a cheesemaker who wanted to produce Roomkaas cheese.
 Instead, he matured the cheese at a very high temperature than required.
 The cheese became sticky and smelly, however the cheesemaker found the taste delectable.
 And that’s how Kernhem was born.

 Kernhem is a semi-soft cheese with a soft texture and nutty, creamy flavour.
 The cheese is washed during ripening which is around one month.
 It has a characteristic mild flavour that pairs well with light wines.
 It is commonly used on salads, vegetables and as a table cheese.